rodinsc/OnlineTemperatureWatcher/README.md

 - Dont forget to change the URL in index.html to your server IP address/domain.
 - Dont forget to change the host URL in Arduino code to your server IP address/domain.
 - You cant establish a TLS (SSL) connection with this code.
+- If you have changed the post URL in the server code, dont forget to change it in the Arduino code too.

 ## Starting the server